Get the lead out

 Give nontoxic sinkers a try.
 The less lead we release into the environment, the better off our wildlife will be.
 Next time you clean out your tackle box and make a list of replacement tackle to purchase for the upcoming fishing season, be sure to include nontoxic fishing sinkers.
 Currently there are many non-toxic sinker alternatives on the market made out of bismuth, tin, stainless steel, tungsten, ceramic, recycled glass and natural granite.
 Because weights of the different materials vary, you'll have to experiment to find what works best for your type of fishing.

-To insure that future generations hear the call of the loon we need to do more to safeguard their environment.
+To insure that future generations hear the call of the loon we need to safeguard their environment.
 Even if you don't fish, share this information with family and friends who do.
 Just tell them to "Get the lead out!"

 A conservation dilemma